jwagener/ponyHost/README.md

 ## ToDo ##

-* Implement a autopush command
+* Implement an autopush command
 * Implement a robust HTTP server
-* Support other availability zones
+* Support other AWS availability zones
-* Delete files in bucket
+* Delete files in bucket on push